bigalv69/modules/doc/source/module.rst

 Modulefiles tagged *forbidden* are excluded from extra match search evaluation.
 Thus they are excluded from result when this mechanism is triggered.

-No *scan* modulefile evaluation is performed if search query is only composed of ``tag`` extra specifier.
-Module tags are defined in modulercs thus no modulefile evaluation is required to get tags applying to a modulefile.

 As extra match search implies additional modulefile evaluations, it is advised to build and use :ref:`Module cache` to improve search speed.